openml/server-api/docs/contributing/tests.md

  - Try to keep tests small, so that they fail for one particular reason only.
  - Mark tests that update the database in anyway with the `mut` marker (`@pytest.mark.mut`).
  - If the test is excessively slow (>0.1 sec) and does not connect to PHP, use a `slow` marker.
-Tests always require roundtrips through other services which makes them slow by default.
-These tests can be filtered out with the automatically generated "php_api" marker.
+Tests that include PHP always require roundtrips through other services which makes them slow by default.
+PHP tests can be filtered out with the automatically generated "php_api" marker.
  - Four common fixtures you might need when writing tests are:
     - py_api: an async client for the Python based REST API
     - php_api: an async client for the PHP based REST API